 Would you pray with us for this massive undertaking.
 Pray for workers to respond from Europe and the US.
 Pray for the needed funds to come in.
 Pray for the materials to come together, we are hoping to get these in Ukraine and Romania.
 Pray for safety for all of these people and places.

-“When electricity, gas, and water went off, when the shelling started – we finally got to know our neighbors.
+Marie John/Japhin (Kyiv) “When electricity, gas, and water went off, when the shelling started – we finally got to know our neighbors.
 From living our separate lives next to each other, we finally started living with each other”, said a woman in the village.
+We experience the same — as physical walls are torn down by destruction, spiritual strongholds fall as well.

 People can’t hide behind their success, their car, their house.
 The nation lies bare, so does the soul.
 We knock on a door with a bag of groceries, and people spread out their lives before us.
 We come to replace shattered windows and are thrown into shattered lives.